 Larger churches with a building dedicated to classrooms can simply secure each open door.

 Wherever you set up check-in, plan for the possibility of lines, and make sure they won't interfere with other foot traffic through your building.
 It's difficult for monitors to watch children if a crowd forms.
 Parents, of course, will also appreciate a short walk between the parking area and where they drop off their kids.

 Finally, it goes without saying that the more kiosks you set up, the shorter your check-in lines will be.
 As a rule of thumb, it takes one minute for three families to check in at a single kiosk (when everything is running smoothly).

 Before You Start

-- Realm Connect or Multiply packages.
+- Realm Connect, Multiply, or Office package.
 The check-in feature is not included with the Inform package.

 QZ tray is free.
 You can Install the latest versions of this now, but, if you launch check-in without them, a Realm popup window will also provide a link to the correct download.

 Check-In works with both Mac and Windows.
 If using Windows, make sure to use Windows 8 or newer.
 Check-in will not work with Windows 7.